-- The shutter pulse array contains the number of clock pulses (2.1MHz) at certain encoder (angular) positions of the shutter blade arm. - The encoder positions are transformed into shutter blade positions by the shutter blade transfer functions [RD2, RD3]. - The blade position time function is calculated - The difference of the above functions for the two blades at a certain CCD position gives the actual exposure time, for a given pixel.
-The average of these values is the MEAN_EFFECTIVE_EXPOSURETIME - The exposure time is calculated as the difference of the above functions for the two blades at a certain CCD position.
+- The shutter pulse array contains the number of clock pulses (2.1 MHz) at certain encoder (angular) positions of the shutter blade arm. - The encoder positions are transformed into shutter blade positions by the shutter blade transfer functions [RD2, RD3]. - The blade position time function is calculated. - The difference of the above functions for the two blades at a certain CCD position gives the actual exposure time, for a given pixel.
+The average of these values is the MEAN\EFFECTIVE\EXPOSURETIME - The exposure time is calculated as the difference of the above functions for the two blades at each CCD line position.

-The profiles listed in Table 3 are calculated as the line-wise average of exposure times for all files in the sequence and shown in Figure 5.
+The profiles listed in Table 2 are calculated as the line-wise average of exposure times for all files in the sequence and shown in Figure 5.

-Table 3 Acquisition sequences for shutter profiles used in ballistic mode.
-The file version is given as the lowest version where the ACTIVITY_NAME is valid.
+Table 2 Acquisition sequences for shutter profiles used in ballistic mode.
+The file version is given as the lowest version where the ACTIVITY NAME is valid.